 Lacquered maple fretboards should only be cleaned with a damp or dry cloth.
 Using steel wool, no matter how fine, will take away the shine, leaving a matte-like finish.
 Lemon oil will also take away the sheen.
 So, strictly use a lightly dampened or dry cloth to clean a maple.

-How to Clean the Body of Your Guitar
+How to Clean a Guitar Body

 Once the fretboard is clean, move down the length of your guitar to clean its body, including the back, front and sides.